domgrrr/Random-Bible-Verse/Polyas.md

     * A div with the class of container for centering content

         * Inside the div container an h1 of Random Bible Verse

         * Alongside that h1 another div with the id of verse-container for the verse display area

             * Inside the div verse-container a p element with the id of verse labeled Click the button to get a verse

             * Alongside the p element verse another p element with the id of reference with no label where the verse reference will be displayed (book, chapter, verse)

-    *
+            * Alongside the p element reference a button element with the id copy-button class button copy-button style display: none labeled Copy Verse to copy verse to clipboard (hidden initially)

 # 2.  styles.css